-First time loan recipients must complete a Master Promissory Note (MPN) online at www.studentloans.gov using their Department of Education FAFSA PIN number.
+First time loan recipients must complete a Master Promissory Note (MPN) online at studentloans.gov using their Department of Education FSA ID.
 This MPN covers both Subsidized and/or Unsubsidized Loan(s) on the same note and covers loans received for up to ten academic years.
 The US Department of Education will send a Disclosure Statement that details the loan amounts, disbursement dates and other important information.
-It is requested that all students participate annually in Student Loan Entrance Counseling at www.studentloans.gov.
+It is requested that all students participate annually in Student Loan Entrance Counseling at studentloans.gov.

-All student loans processed for only one semester will have two disbursement dates within that semester (one at the beginning and one half way through the semester.
-Loans for first time freshmen are subject to a one time 30-day disbursement delay (that is, loan will disburse 30 days after the beginning of their first semester of college).
+All student loans processed for only one semester will have two disbursement dates within that semester (one at the beginning and one half way through the semester).
+Loans for first time borrowers are subject to a one time 30-day disbursement delay (that is, loan will disburse 30 days after the beginning of their first semester of college).

 Student loan repayment will begin six months after graduation, dropping to less than half-time enrollment, or withdrawing from school.
 Deferments may be granted upon re-enrollment at a later date, and other types of deferments may be available by contacting the Servicing Center of your loan.

-Students may view their cumulative loan information and Loan Servicing Center contact information on the National Student Loan Data Systems (NSLDS) website at www.nslds.ed.gov.
-This can be done by using identifiers and following the instructions on the website.
+Students may view their cumulative loan information and Loan Servicing Center contact information on the National Student Loan Data Systems (NSLDS) website at nslds.ed.gov.
+This can be done by logging in to the system with your FSA ID.
 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for student aid.
 It receives data from schools, agencies that guaranty loans, the Direct Loan program, and other U.S. Department of Education programs.
 NSLDS provides a centralized, integrated view of all Title IV loans and grants that are tracked through their entire cycle; from aid approval through closure.

 To learn more about managing your student loans, visit http://studentaid.ed.gov/repay-loans.